iiradia/PackRanks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
 ### The Problem
-Course registration is a complicated and tedious process.

-When students plan their courses for the upcoming semester, there are many important factors to consider.
-However, pertinent information is decentralized across many resources.
+When students plan their courses for the upcoming semesters, there are many important factors to consider.
+However, <strong>pertinent information is decentralized</strong> across many resources.

-The university’s course planning interface MyPack Portal is infamously difficult to navigate and forces students to reference multiple external sources.
+North Carolina State University's course planning interface, <strong>MyPack Portal</strong>, is infamously difficult to navigate and forces students to reference multiple external sources.
 PackRanks addresses these shortcomings, and provides a venue for crystal <strong>clear</strong> and pristine <strong>quality</strong> information that NC State students value.

 NC State undergraduates need a more extensive and easy-to-use course search tool to simplify the tedious and overcomplicated course discovery process.